TransitTalk/Transit-Talk/README.md

 ### Local Testing

-Navigate to root directory of the project, then run `rails server`.
-Connect to Localhost:3000 on your browser.
+Navigate to root directory of the project, run `rails db:migrate` to create the database, then run `rails server`.
+Connect to [localhost:3000](http://localhost:3000) on your browser.

 ## Contributor Guide
 To learn more about how to contribute to Transit Talk's development, check out [our contribution guidelines][contributing].